jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/anti-resume-2018.md

 If I am hired, I plan to spend at least half of my time (during the first few weeks or months) learning about the business and half of the time learning about the specific frameworks/libraries/technologies your team is using.

-And if your domain is not googleable, or there are no books available to learn about it, then I might need _lots of guidance_ from my fellow programmers who are already familiar with the domain, or form the business people themselves, while learning about your domain.
+And if your domain is not googleable, or there are no books available to learn about it, then I might need _lots of guidance_ from my fellow programmers who are already familiar with the domain, or from the business people themselves, while learning about your domain.